davday6/Internship_SAGE/react-app/docs/AddingNewAgent.md

     description: "AI that provides market analysis and financial insights based on real-time data.",
     rating: 4.0,
     trial: true,
+    trialUrl: "https://market-analysis.ai/trial", // URL for the trial website (required if trial is true)
     reviewsList: [
       {
         author: "Financial Analyst",